-Per the request, this local impact note is for the school districts that are located wholly or partially within the boundaries of Senate District 11.
-This note is written to the version of the PFML language that was passed into law in the 2023 session.
+This local impact note was written to the version of the PFML language that was passed into law in the 2023 session.
 The original local impact note request was for SF2, which was replaced with HF2 after conference committee and subsequently passed by both bodies.

 Employer premiums are contributions paid from employers to the state for the newly established PFML program.
 The employer premium calculation factors in the Small Business Wage Exclusion, a premium reduction for employers with fewer than 30 employees.
 Replacement cost of employees on leave refers to wages for replacement employees or overtime costs, while administrative costs refer to the cost of implementing and administering the PFML program.
 Employer savings will occur when wages currently paid to employees on PFML eligible leave will be covered through the PFML benefit account administered by DEED.
-In an attempt to estimate the impact of the four main direct fiscal impacts, the LBO sent out a survey to the school districts in Senate District 11.
-The LBO partnered with the Minnesota School Boards Association to distribute the data request to their members.
-Where available, the wage data used in the following analysis came directly from the school district in a survey response.
-For districts that did not respond to the survey, the LBO also utilized school district employee count and wage data obtained from state agencies.
-In addition, the LBO performed a literature review of paid family and medical leave practices of existing programs, and reviewed state and federal data on other family and medical leave programs.
+In an attempt to estimate the impact of the four main direct fiscal impacts, the LBO sent out a survey to Minnesota Cities, counties, and school districts.
+The LBO partnered with the League of Minnesota Cities, the Association of Minnesota Counties, and the Minnesota School Boards Association to distribute the data request to their members.
+The LBO also analyzed city, county, township, and school district employee count and wage data obtained from state agencies, performed a literature review of paid family and medical leave practices of existing programs, and reviewed state and federal data on other family and medical leave programs.